redruin1/factorio-draftsman/README.md

 ## Usage

 ### Installation:
-To install the module from PYPI:
+To install the module from PyPI:
 ```
 pip install factorio-draftsman
 ```